 We get it, choosing coffee can be hard!
 So, let us do the work for you.
 We are bringing in a "surprise" offering each month to spice things up a bit.

-You can set this up for "subscription" and get a new FULL POUND of coffee to try each month!
+You can set this up for "subscription" and get a new coffee to try each month or order a single month at a time if something catches your eye!
 Add it to your favorite coffee subscription to make the month absolutely slam.